These Orange Cranberry Scones are one of my favorite things to eat with my coffee.

 - Use a knife or pastry cutter to cut the butter into the flour.

-- Whisk together the egg, heavy cream, and orange juice.
+- Whisk together the egg, and heavy cream.

 - Stir the liquid into the dry ingredients and cranberries.

 - Pat the dough on a floured surface.
 I use parchment paper.

 - Divide the dough into two equal parts.

 - Gently roll the dough out to two circles.
 7 inches and about ¾ inch thick.

 - Cut the circles into 8 wedges like a pizza.

 - For Best Results Refrigerate for 20 minutes.
 This helps them not spread out.